• Recipes

 sifting cocoa powder into a small glass bowl using a small wire mesh strainer.

-To scald milk, whether you have a thermometer or not, swirl the milk in the pot over low-medium heat until small bubbles form around the edges; when you tilt the pan you should see lots of tiny active bubbles on the bottom of the pot.
+Swirl the milk until small bubbles form around the edges of the pot; when you tilt the pot you should see lots of tiny active bubbles on the bottom.

 whisking cocoa powder into scalded milk in a small pot.